-It is still too early for you to start learning two languages at a time.
-That is something that should be restricted to people who already have several languages under their belt, and even then it is extraordinarily difficult to accomplish.
+It is still too early for you to start learning two languages at the same time.
+That is something that should be restricted to people who already have several languages under their belt.
+And even then it is extraordinarily difficult to accomplish.

 When you begin to learn a language, there is a learning curve that you must take into account.
 If you are trying to learn two languages at the same time, you are far more likely to frustrate yourself.
 That is where the real problems occur.
 You are far more likely to give up learning both languages, or you can develop a block against them.

-If you want to work on two languages at once, you need to be on very different levels with each of them .
+If you want to work on two languages at once, you need to be on very different levels with each of them.
 You should be at an intermediate level in one as you begin learning the next.
 This ensures that you already have a sense of accomplishment in one of the languages.
-The rhythm you’ve already established for the first will also help you determine how well you are adapting to the early phases of the language you are just beginning.
-If the rhythm of the one that you started first is interrupted, you probably are not ready to take on that next language quite yet.
+You can also determine if you’re ready to learn a second language simultaneously.
+If your studies in one foreign language aren’t going well, you can hold off on the other until you get more comfortable.